-If you will work with nonhuman primates, or be in their presence, please mention this to OMS prior to your preplacement medical evaluation, as they may need to conduct additional tests.
-Minors who arrive at OMS without the Authorization for Treatment of a Minor form will not be seen.
+If you will work with nonhuman primates, or be in their presence, OMS may need to conduct additional tests.

 LIMITATIONS ON THE ACTIVITIES OF MINORS

 If you are under eighteen years of age at the time that you participate in the Summer Internship Program, you will be considered a minor, and the activities in which you can participate will be restricted.
 The following limitations will apply.